botblox/botblox-manager-software/README.md

 * Download and install [Docker Desktop](https://www.docker.com/products/docker-desktop) for your OS (or however you wish to use Docker, I used Docker Desktop so I politely suggest you download/install that too).
 * Download and install [VirtualBox](https://www.virtualbox.org/wiki/Downloads) and download and install [VirtualBox Extension Pack](https://www.virtualbox.org/wiki/Downloads) if your device has USB 2.0 ports.

+_Important Note_

+Currently, `VirtualBox` has not been updated to run natively on Apple's latest hardware that uses the M-series processors so will be unable to download in the future.
+I am very interested in finding a solution for this.
+Please create an issue if this turns out to be a high demand problem and I will devote more time to finding a workaround.

 ### Getting Started

 #### Linux